-I was asked to develop a proposal for the design of a supercomputer, used for scientific calculations.
-Unfortunately, it was rejected :/
+I was Invited to participate in a competition to develop a proposal for the design of a supercomputer, used for scientific calculations.
+Unfortunately, I didn't win :/

 My idea for the design was to celebrate its computing power by turning it into a huge blow up of a gaming PC.
 It‘s the total opposite of its current aesthetic - a super powerful machine that looks like a black box, literally and figuratively.
 All its hardware parts are hidden behind dark doors.
 Also you would never expect it to be the powerful machine it actually is.